miguelazue/SP500-Direction-Prediction-News-Sentiment-Topic/README.md

 # SP500-Direction-Prediction-News-Sentiment-Topic

-This repository contains the code and results for my master thesis titled "Topic Modeling and Sentiment Analysis for Predicting the Direction of Movement of the S&P 500 Index Based on Financial News".
+This repository contains the code and results for the master thesis titled "Topic Modeling and Sentiment Analysis for Predicting the Direction of Movement of the S&P 500 Index Based on Financial News".

 ## Overview